Introduction

 Relationships

-Addiction can strain relationships with family, friends, and partners.
+This affects interactions with family, friends, and in the worst case it affects a intimate relationship.
 The behavior associated with addiction often leads to dishonesty, neglect of responsibilities, and emotional distance, causing pain and damage to these important connections.

 Finances and Employment